ryanloughlin25/craigslist-apartments/README.md

 Instructions for building a lambda function can be found in the [aws docs](http://docs.aws.amazon.com/lambda/latest/dg/lambda-app.html).
 I will describe my own process for deployment.
 I chose to upload a zip to lambda because of the dependency on python-craigslist.

 ## filters
-The filters are currently setup for 2 bedroom apartments in the Inner Richmond and Marina districts.
-They are stored as dictionaries in `filters.py`.
+The example `filter_sets.json` is currently setup for 2 bedroom apartments in the Inner Richmond and Marina districts.
 Edit the filters based on your interests or you can deploy it as is to see what it does and come back to the filters later.
 The python-craigslist README describes how to use a python interpreter to list the available filters.
+This file should be uploaded to S3.

 ## create a lambda deployment package (zip file)
 1. Create a [virtual environment](https://virtualenv.pypa.io/en/stable/) called `env` in the root of the repository.